davidarchanjo/spring-boot-reactive-crud-rest/README.md

     }
   ]
   ````
-  **NOTE:** According to what was set on [data.sql](src/main/resources/schema/data.sql), the application is successfully started with the database populated with three applications.
+  **NOTE:** According to what was set through [data.sql](src/main/resources/schema/data.sql), the application is successfully started with the database populated with three applications.

 2. Create New App
 - HTTP Method: POST